-- To use the Deployment Manager, you need to have a Platform Administrator user role in both the source tenant and the target tenant.
+- You need to have a Platform Administrator user role to add source tenants for deployments.

 - You need to log into the target tenant to run a deployment.
 A target tenant receives metadata objects from a source tenant in a deployment.

 After logging into the target tenant, you can access the Deployment Manager from the left-side navigation under Administration.

 To run a deployment, you need to create a source tenant that hosts the metadata objects you want to migrate to other tenants.
 There are two ways to create a source tenant:

 - From the Source Tenants tab on the landing screen of the Deployment Manager

 - When a new deployment run is created (See Run a deployment for information)